1006 Absence from Work

 -

-Employees may be required to report each day by telephone to their supervisor or other designated official and to provide satisfactory evidence for use of sick leave.
+Employees may be required to report each day by telephone or email and provide satisfactory evidence for use of sick leave to their supervisor or designated Human Resources Representative.

 -